ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 5. Test the app.
-The visible change from the default app template that was deployed at creation to the starter app shown in the following proves that deploying the app to {{site.data.keyword.cloud_notm}} Platform was successful.
+The visible change from the default app template that was deployed at creation to the starter app shown in the following proved that deploying the app to {{site.data.keyword.cloud_notm}} Platform was successful.

 ![verify_push](https://cloud.githubusercontent.com/assets/19173079/24821897/e7f82bca-1bb6-11e7-848c-29878a6fcc78.jpg)